 1. Makita 9403 Belt Sander

 If you are looking for a heavy-duty belt sander that will last for years and will be a great ally to your painting or staining projects, you need not look further.
 This is the ideal product for you.
 It performs like a pro, besting many other more expensive and commercial belt sanders out there.
-It’s a great investment for hobbyists, carpenters, homeowners and professional contractors.
+It’s a great investment for hobbyists, carpenters, homeowners, and professional contractors.
+If you are one of them and wondering about commercial paint sprayers you should head to our page on the subject.

 You will be amazed at how well-engineered this belt sander is.
 In fact, many customers still own its predecessor and still use it for various purposes.
-It has a good motor power to get any sanding job done.
-So, whether you are working on a big project like your deck or you are working on something smaller, it’s a great product to rely on.
+It has good motor power to get any sanding job done.
+So, whether you are working on a big project like your deck or you are working on something smaller like furniture, it’s a great product to rely on.

 Many of the customers like its powerful blower.
 It gets rid of fine dust particles.
 It comes with a dust extraction bag that should work well for smaller projects but for bigger ones, hooking it up to a shop vacuum should provide better results.
 The blower, however, will dispense the need for a vacuum.
 You can hook up a vacuum hose instead to redirect the particles to a gallon with just the use of its blower.